Province of Teruel

 Teruel (Catalan: Terol [təˈɾɔl]) is a province of Aragon, in the northeast of Spain.
 The capital is Teruel.

 It is bordered by the provinces of Tarragona, Castellón, Valencia (including its exclave Rincón de Ademuz), Cuenca, Guadalajara, and Zaragoza.
 The area of the province is 14,809 km².
 Its population is 134,572 (2018), of whom about a quarter live in the capital, and its population density is 9.36/km².
 It contains 236 municipalities, of which more than half are villages of under 200 people.
-Teruel is the second-least populated province of Spain, also the second smallest in population density after Soria.
+Teruel is the second-least populated province of Spain, and also the second-lowest in population density, in both counts after the province of Soria.

 The main language throughout the province is Spanish (with official status), although Catalan is spoken in a northeastern area bordering Catalonia.

 Geography

 This province is located in the mountainous Sistema Ibérico area.
 The main ranges in the province of Teruel are Sierra de la Virgen, Sierra de Santa Cruz, Sierra de Cucalón, Sierra de San Just, Sierra Carrascosa, Sierra Menera, Sierra Palomera, Sierra de Javalambre, Sierra de Gúdar, Sierra de Albarracín and the Montes Universales, among others.